 Summer Professional Speech Pathology/Audiology Assistant Program

 Summer Professional Speech Pathology/Audiology Assistant program at Duke Medicine started in 2005 and was modeled after the Duke Nursing PNA program.
-It is designed to prepare rising senior undergraduates/first year graduate students to experience the profession within the medical environment.
+It is designed to prepare undergraduates and first-year graduate students to experience the profession within the medical environment.
 This mentored 10-week program within the Department of Speech Pathology & Audiology runs from June – August.

 The summer Professional Speech Pathology/Audiology Assistant program has typically invited students each year to work a 40 hour week for a total of 10 weeks.
 This is a paid position.

 Placements may be in the acute care and outpatient settings for both adult and pediatric populations.

 The Summer Professional Speech Pathology/Audiology Assistant program is designed to offer students the opportunity to: